 Twitter is extremely useful to inform and engage with the project's target audience groups and their respective communities.
 Building a community and becoming part of already existing communities is crucial for communication and dissemination via Social Media platforms.
-Information about the latest updates on the website, new events, discussions and news are provided via Twitter.
+Information about the latest updates on the website, new events, discussions and news will be provided via Twitter.

-In order to connect to already existing communities and build our own, LOTUS uses the available hashtags such as #EU\India, #Water, #SafeWater, #Sensor, #ICT #collaboration.
-In addition, we will build our own hashtag (e.g. #LOTUS\Water) to gather all tweets concerning LOTUS.
+In order to connect to already existing communities and build our own, LOTUS is going to use the available hashtags such as #EU_India, #Water #SafeWater, #Sensor, #ICT #collaboration.
+In addition, we will build our own hashtag (e.g. #LOTUS_Water) to gather all tweets concerning LOTUS.
 The partners from H2020 sister project have also built their own hashtag #IndiaEUWater.

 If successful it can help grow the popularity among the audience groups and make LOTUS better known.
-Via the LOTUS Twitter Channel (@Lotus\IndiaEU) it is easy for followers to engage with the LOTUS project, either by following, mentioning, retweeting or commenting on tweets.
+Via the LOTUS Twitter Channel (@Lotus_IndiaEU) it is easy for followers to engage with the LOTUS project, either by following, mentioning, retweeting or commenting on tweets.

-Figure 7 LOTUS Twitter Channel
+Figure 5 LOTUS Twitter Channel

 The project is going to use mainly two tools for the analysis of its twitter activities: Twitter's own analytics-system gives a very good overview over current conversations and interactions with followers.
-For example, in June 2020 the LOTUS top Tweet was about the outcomes of the co-creation workshop in Jalgaon (project communication n°7) which earned 2 627 impressions and 85 engagements.
-In this same month, the LOTUS profile was visited 72 times, the LOTUS project was mentioned 7 times and 3 new followers were earned.
+For more details and insights, LOTUS is going to apply Twittonomy, a third-party tool, available for free (in a basic version) to complete the overview.